-All Unswooshers are made in Felgueiras, Portugal, a rural area steeped in 400 years of shoemaking tradition.
-The factory, Adventure Boots, is family owned and has been in business for three decades.
-The factory is big, wide, well-lit and well-ventilated.
+All Unswooshers are made in a rural area of Portugal, steeped in 400 years of shoemaking tradition.
+The factory is family owned and has been in business for three decades.
+Big, wide and well-lit, it is also well-ventilated.
 The noise level compliance of the machinery is strictly enforced and music is audible wherever you go on the factory floor.

 The workday spans from 8 a.m. to 6 p.m. with 1.5 hours for lunch.
 Overtime is not compulsory, but when taken the first hour is remunerated at time and a half and then at time and three quarters thereafter.
 Workers in this factory earn between 485 and 700 Euros per month, depending on their job and seniority.
 In addition to basic salary, workers receive 25 paid days off and two extra months of pay per year, which works out to 35% above minimum wage.
 The minimum wage in Portugal is 485 Euros per month.

 This Portugal factory is unionized.
 Union dues are 1% of the members’ salaries and about 40% of the workers are registered - those who do not see the need for the union are welcome to operate apart from it.
 While the union's primary role is to protect workers from unfair dismissals, it also involves itself in wage negotiations and provides workers with legal representation when necessary.
 Safety equipment is available and checked often.
 Portugal has a national medical plan for all its citizens.
 A doctor visits the factory twice a week, and workers are entitled to unlimited, free consultations.